lyokha/vim-xkbswitch/README.md

   will be loaded.
 Insert mode mappings duplicates make it easy to apply existing maps in Insert mode without switching current keyboard layout.
+* Fast and easy building of custom syntax based keyboard layout switching rules in Insert mode

 Setup
 -----